Groundhog Day AGAIN? Why, it seems like the last one was just yesterday …

 If your address has chanced either since your ID was last issued or some/all of the identity theft occurred, it’s important to give the dates you moved and any additional interim addresses.
 Finally, above your signature, write: “I certify the representations made are true, correct, and contain no material omissions of fact.”

 Send Your Records to Top 3 Credit Reporting Agencies

 Once you’ve completed all of the above steps, gather everything together with a cover letter that states that you are reporting the information as a “Request that Creditor be Notified of Identity Theft Under 15 USC Section 1681c-2.”
 This should also be the statement in the “Re:” line at the top of your letter template.
 Then send it all to the following addresses (accurate as of February 2012):

 P.O.
 Box 105788

 Experian Security Freeze

 P.O.
 Box 6790

-Also, send copies to the creditor (or, if the debt has been repackaged, to the debt collector who contacted you), and send yet another set of copies to any attorney who has contacted you in an attempt to collect the debt.
-At the bottom of the template copy (since every letter will be the same except for the address to which it’s sent), put a “cc” indicating all the places you’ll send the cover letter and copies.
+It’s also important to send copies to the creditor or (if the debt has been repackaged) to the debt collector who contacted you, and to send another set of copies to any attorney who has contacted you in an attempt to collect the debt.
+At the bottom of the template copy, add a “CC” indicating all the places you’ll send the cover letter and copies (since every letter will be the same except for the address to which it’s sent).

-This Groundhog Day, if you see your shadow in the form of someone pretending to be you, give the Mlnarik Law Group a call.
-We’ll whack those debt collectors back into the hole where they belong, but for you the winter of your discontent will be over.
+This Groundhog Day, if you see your shadow in the form of someone pretending to be you, give the Mlnarik Law Group a call at (408) 919-0088 or use our contact form to reach out to an expert attorney.
+We’ll “whack-a-mole” those debt collectors back into the hole where they belong, but for you the winter of your discontent will be over.